-The Division of Human Resources distributes a list of major religious observances at the beginning of each academic year and requests that University, school, and department events and meetings not be scheduled on such days.
-No employee will be sanctioned for failing to attend a class, meeting or event which has been scheduled on a major religious observance included in such list.
+The Division of Human Resources distributes a list of major religious and cultural observances at the beginning of each academic year and requests that University, school, and department events and meetings not be scheduled on such days.
+No employee will be sanctioned for failing to attend a class, meeting or event which has been scheduled on a major religious or cultural observance included on that list.